djangocon/2023.djangocon.us/_posts/2023-07-07-get-active.md

 One rental shop nearby is [Durham Cycles](https://durhamcycles.com/rentals/).

-Some routes from a semi-defunct bike shop (lost their lease): [Ride with GPS](https://ridewithgps.com/users/526614/routes).
+Some routes from a Durham bike shop which is looking for a new location: [Ride with GPS](https://ridewithgps.com/users/526614/routes).

-[Carolina Tarwheels](https://tarwheels.net/wp/) (great name, btw): road riding group with a bunch of routes published from various start points.
+[Carolina Tarwheels](https://tarwheels.net/wp/): road riding group with a bunch of routes published from various start points.

-The [Triangle MTB](https://www.trianglemtb.com/index.php) site is a good (albeit outdated) hub for MTB stuff in the area.
+The [Triangle MTB](https://www.trianglemtb.com/index.php) site is a good (albeit outdated) hub for mountain biking resources in the area.

 If you're interested in e-bike rentals, [Triangle Bike Rentals](https://trianglebikerentals.com/service-areas/durham-nc/) has them.